dzuvic/jtsgen/doc/source/Gradle.rst

 Adding the following snippet to your gradle (sub-) project, the annotation processor should run at automatically at compile time.
-Since 0.3.0 ``jtsgen`` has been distributed on maven central, so no other repository has to be defined.
+Since 0.3.0 *tsgen* has been distributed on maven central, so no other repository has to be defined.

 The used version should be held in a variable like the following